Categories

-How to Add the Path Name to a MS Word 2007 Document
+How to Add the Path Name to a Word Document File

 Sometimes you don’t need to know where a document is on your hard drive because it’s obvious; you have a big folder for that project and all files are neatly saved in that hard-to-miss folder.